CCBR/HowTos/docs/GitHub/sop_techdev.md

     -  expected outputs and reports
     -  troubleshooting information

     Markdown pages can be hosted directly within the repo using GH Pages.
 [Mkdocs](https://www.mkdocs.org/) is the recommended tool to perform this action, however, other tools may be utilized.
-The cookiecutter templates ([TechDev](https://github.com/CCBR/CCBR_CCBRTechDevCookieCutter)) template's (written for mkdocs) provided have basic yaml markdown files provided for this use, and should be edited according to the pipelines function and user needs.
+The templates ([TechDev](https://github.com/CCBR/CCBR_CCBRTechDevTemplate)) template's (written for mkdocs) provided have basic yaml markdown files provided for this use, and should be edited according to the pipelines function and user needs.
 Also, track blockers/hurdles using GitHub Issues.

     1. **Overview**
         - Information on the goal of the TechDev project.